 After initial measurement, AFS financial assets are subsequently measured at fair value with unrealized gains or losses recognized under other comprehensive income until the financial asset is derecognized or determined to be impaired at which time the accumulated gains or losses previously reported under other comprehensive income are reclassified to profit or loss.
 Interest earned whilst holding AFS financial assets is reported as interest income using effective interest rate method.
 AFS financial assets that are not quoted in an active market and whose fair value cannot be measured reliably are measured at cost, being the fair value of the consideration paid for the acquisition of the investment.
-All transaction costs directly attributable to the acquisition are also included in the cost of investment.
 If a reliable measure ceases to be available, AFS financial assets are thereafter measured at cost, which is deemed to be the fair value carrying amount at that date.
 Assets under this category are classified as current assets if expected to be realized within 12 months from reporting date.
 Otherwise, these are classified as noncurrent assets.